firasm/jupyterbook_course_template/about/syllabus_bits/syllabus_00_why.md

 In contrast to the syllabus, the unsyllabus is not a legal document.
 Instead, it is a *living document* that serves students and adjusts to their needs and feedback.
 Dr. John Warmer describes this best [in his article, "A syllabus is not a contract"](https://www.insidehighered.com/blogs/just-visiting/syllabus-not-contract):

-> ... this syllabus is not a contract, it is a living document which reflects the experiences, emotions, philosophies, and goals I bring to a particular course.
+> ... this [un]syllabus is not a contract, it is a living document which reflects the experiences, emotions, philosophies, and goals I bring to a particular course.

 and also:

-> A syllabus as a plan is a lot like an itinerary before a trip.
+> An [un]syllabus as a plan is a lot like an itinerary before a trip.
 > There’s some definite highlights we need to hit, but if something that seems cool and worth doing crops up unexpectedly, we need to seize that opportunity in the moment.
 > If something really bad happens (the equivalent of a norovirus breakout on a cruise ship) we may need to abandon something previously scheduled entirely.

-Interestingly, it is worth noting that a recent review of legal precedents suggests that syllabi are not considered contracts by the courts {cite}`Rumore2016`.

 ### Summary